How to Make Gluten-Free Gnocchi or Turning Potatoes Into Pasta is Easy!

-Once the potatoes are cooked, wait until they’re cool enough to handle before you peel them.
-While some cooks make gnocchi with hot potatoes, in my non-scientific tests, I found the negatives (handling hot potatoes and the possibility of the eggs cooking when they hit the hot potatoes) outweighed any benefits.
-To prep the potatoes for the dough, pass them through a potato ricer or food mill.
+Once the potatoes are cooked, allow them to cool.
+Then go ahead and peel them.
+I know that some cooks make gnocchi with hot potatoes.
+However, in my non-scientific tests, I found that the negatives (handling hot potatoes and the possibility of the eggs cooking when they hit the hot potatoes) outweighed any benefits.
+Once you peel the potatoes, pass them through a potato ricer or food mill.
 If you don’t have a potato ricer handy, you can grate the potatoes or mash them.
 (In fact, you can make small batches of gnocchi with cold, leftover mashed potatoes!)

 You want the dough firm, not soft and sticky.
 If the dough seems too soft, add the remaining flour mixture, 1/4 cup at a time.
 If you’ve never made gnocchi before and aren’t sure if you’ve added enough flour, you can pinch off a little piece of dough and test it in a small pot of boiling water.
 The dough should not fall apart, if it does, add more flour.

-Divide the dough into quarters.
-And then, right before you work with it, cut each quarter in half.
+Cut the dough into eighths.
 Place a damp paper towel over the dough you aren’t working with.
 This prevents a skin from forming.

 Cut each log into bite-size pieces.
 Since my dough wasn’t on a cutting board, I used a small icing spatula to cut the dough into pieces.
 This prevents my knife, and countertop, from damage.

-Transfer the shaped gnocchi to a floured baking sheet.
-Once all the gnocchi are shaped, boiled them, top with your favorite sauce, and enjoy!
+Once all the gnocchi are shaped, boil them, top with your favorite sauce, and enjoy!

 - 2 pounds russet potatoes, washed